LorenK08/PromisedEigongMod/thunderstore/README.md

 ## Challenge
 - **LVL0Challenge** : (STILL WIP) For now, all this does is make the fire damage more forgiving.
 Makes lvl 0 challenges a little more bearable.
 Full lvl 0 support coming soon.
 - **ShufflerChallenge** : Shuffles every attack transition as an added challenge to prevent AI manipulation.
+- **PacifistChallenge** : This challenge forces you to only deal internal damage against Eigong.
+Any direct damage inflicted will insta kill Yi.

 ## Debug
 - **AutoSkipHub** : Auto skip New Kunlun Control Hub if you're playing an Eigong save outside of MoB.